blefebvre/implementationdetails.dev/_posts/2018-11-27-sync-react-native-sqlite-db-with-dropbox.markdown

 tags: [React Native, SQLite, TypeScript, Dropbox, mobile, apps]
 published: true
 ---
 In the last two posts we have set up a React Native project [with TypeScript and CocoaPods](/blog/2018/10/12/react-native-typescript-cocoapods/), and then integrated an SQLite plugin to enable [storing relational data on-device](/blog/2018/11/06/react-native-offline-first-db-with-sqlite/).
-Next, let's take a look at using the Dropbox REST API to backup our database, and enable synchronization across devices.
+Next, let's take a look at using the Dropbox REST API to backup our database, and enable synchronization between devices.
 We'll begin by implementing support for Dropbox v2 authorization in our app, and then use the token we are granted to enable synchronization of our database file via the Dropbox `files` API.

 ## Goal

 When I began looking into this topic my goal was to provide a way to backup my user's data _without_ storing it on a server that I would need to implement (and maintain).
 I also envisioned a use case where my app could be installed on more than one device (say, a user's iPhone and iPad), and up-to-date data would be available on both devices.
 While the app would depend on an internet connection to support backup and sync, it was important to me that the app continue to work "offline first" in the absence of connectivity.

-At a high level, my design for the overall flow looked like this:
+At a high level, my concept for the overall flow looked like this:

 1. User installs the app on their iPhone.
 1. User inputs their data into the app, and wishes to have a backup of their work.